tc39/proposal-decimal/README.md

 The "BigDecimal" data model is based on unlimited-size decimals (no fixed bith-width), understood exactly as mathematical values.

-From the champion group’s perspective, both BigDecimal and Decimal128 are both coherent, valid proposals that would meet the needs of the primary use case.
+From the champion group’s perspective, both BigDecimal and Decimal128 are both coherent, valid proposals that would meet the needs of the main use case.
 Just looking at the diversity of semantics in other programming languages, and the lack of practical issues that programmers run into, shows us that there are many workable answers here.

 Operators always calculate their exact answer.
 In particular, if two BigDecimals are multiplied, the precision of the result may be up to the _sum_ of the operands.
 For this reason, `BigDecimal.pow` takes a mandatory options object, to ensure that the result does not go out of control in precision.